Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 Summary

 Medicaid’s rules, benefits and name can all vary by state.
 In California, Medicaid is known as Medi-Cal.
-This article focuses on Medi-Cal Long Term Care for seniors, which will pay for care in a nursing home, a beneficiary’s home and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers and ABD Medicaid.
-This is different than regular Medicaid, which is for financially limited people of all ages.
+This article focuses on Medi-Cal Long Term Care for seniors, which will pay for care in nursing homes, beneficiary’s homes, assisted living residences and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers and ABD Medicaid.
+These programs are different from the regular Medicaid that is for financially limited people of all ages.

 Medi-Cal (California Medicaid) Long Term Care Programs